Work programme (2026–2027)

 Responses to question 1 (c) of the reporting format

-(g) Review the texts of national legislation and other measures adopted by Parties to implement and enforce the Convention, their responses to question 1 (c) of the national reports for 2021, the outcome of Parties’ self‑review of their legislation and, using the legislator’s checklist,[3] classify Parties’ compliance performance in relation to the obligations set out in Article 9 of the Convention.
+(h) Review the texts of national legislation and other measures adopted by Parties to implement and enforce the Convention, their responses to question 1 (c) of the national reports for 2023, the outcome of Parties’ selfreview‑ of their legislation and, using the legislator’s checklist (see annex I to the Manual for the Implementation of the Basel Convention) classify Parties’ compliance performance in relation to the obligations set out in Article 9 of the Convention.;

 Dialogue

-(h) Establish a dialogue and coordinate with the Basel Convention regional and coordinating centres, relevant international organizations and cooperate with compliance bodies of other multilateral environmental agreements on their activities aimed at supporting Parties in preventing and combating illegal traffic and develop recommendations for consideration by the Conference of the Parties.
+(j) Continue dialogue and coordination with the Basel Convention regional and coordinating centres, relevant international organizations and cooperate with compliance bodies of other multilateral environmental agreements on their activities aimed at supporting Parties in preventing and punishing illegal traffic and develop recommendations for consideration by the Conference of the Parties.

 Cooperative arrangements including the Environmental Network for Optimizing Regulatory Compliance on Illegal Traffic (ENFORCE)

-(i) Maintain under review the activities of ENFORCE, particularly any developments that stem from any of the recommendations made by the Committee to the Conference of the Parties, subject to their adoption, and consider, at the next Committee meeting, whether the arrangements pertaining to ENFORCE need to be strengthened further.
+(k) Maintain under review the activities of ENFORCE and consider whether the arrangements pertaining to ENFORCE need to be strengthened further.

 3. National legislation